 The fuse serves to protect the computer.
 It is installed inside the ECM.
 It saves the computer from any damage caused by unexpected electrical surges.

 The fuse takes the trouble on itself and blows up so that the damage does not reach the device.
 Symptoms of a blown-up fuse can be varied and this article is all about those!
 I will also discuss how to fix a blown ECM fuse.
 So read till the end.

-Signs of A Blown ECM Fuse?
+Common Signs and Symptoms of a Blown ECM Fuse:

 Multiple issues arise in case of an ECM fuse failing.
 It can start from a non-functioning vehicle.
 And also range over engine not starting, the battery not working, more than usual fuel consumption, etc.

 Car cranking and not starting is attributed to a range of problems.
 There are specific symptoms that justify a blown fuse though.

 A blown fuse is typically associated with a car shutting off.
 The reason behind this and the symptoms and how to detect a blown ECM fuse are discussed below.

 The fuse exists within the ECM.
 When it is blown, the ECM starts falling naturally.
 The most prominent symptom of a failing ECM is no power when the key is put to start.

 A failed fuse cuts off the power and disconnects the entire vehicle from the power source.
 As a result, the engine fails to start.
 You may see an absence of the dash lights too.

 Because the ECM controls ignition and other vital functions, the engine misfires or cranks.
 Ultimately does not start or run smooth.
 The misfiring, stalling intermittently can be attributed to the faulty computer system as well.